And as you expect, El Rushbo meeting ends surpassing all audience expectations every day.

 Now I've confused myself.

-But there was some stunning stuff, breakdown of of the big money, the hundreds of thousands and where it went.
+But there was some stunning stuff, breakdown of the big money, the hundreds of thousands and where it went.

-And there was a lot of it went to Romney, but there's some surprising donations that went to uh Obama.
+And there was a lot of it went to Romney, but there's some surprising donations that went to Obama.

 Because they don't have enough giveaways.

-They don't have the pension they want, they don't have the health care that they want.
+They don't have the health care that they want.

 I thought Obama fixed all of that.

-Romney went out and said it, so they're focusing their fire on him.
+This Santa Claus business, Romney went out and said it, so they're focusing their fire on him.

-The idea that it's news to people, the Democrat Party is the party of redistribution, which is taking from one group and giving to another group, taking from the haves and giving to the have nots.
+The idea that it's news to people, the Democrat Party is the party of redistribution, which is taking from one group and giving to another group, taking from the haves and giving to the have-nots.

 What is that?

-Even the Thomas B. Etzel piece in the New York Times on Sunday.
+Even the Thomas B. Edsel piece in the New York Times on Sunday, we have a fight shaping up here between taxpayers and tax consumers.

 What is that?